-Why is the global supply chain moving from China into ASEAN countries?
-The US-China trade war is an obvious reason.
-At the same time, China itself is taking initiatives to upgrade its industry.
-Also, we see the shortage of labor and electricity are speeding up the relocation process.
+Why is the global supply chain moving from China into ASEAN (Southeast Asia)?
+The US-China trade war is an obvious reason, but China is also currently taking initiatives to upgrade its industry.
+The shortage of labor and electricity in China are speeding up the relocation process.

-A survey by Deloitte in 2020 indicated that 1/3 of manufacturing enterprises are planning to leave China, including so-called “Big-Five” electronic manufacturing services enterprises from Taiwan.
-They used to be among the top 10 enterprises which make the most contribution to China’s annual foreign exchange reserve.
+A survey by Deloitte in 2020 indicated that one third of manufacturing enterprises plan on leaving China, which includes the “big-five” Taiwanese electronic manufacturing service (EMS) enterprises.
+These EMS enterprises were previously among the top ten enterprises which make the greatest contributions to China’s annual foreign exchange reserve.

-This trend has important IP implications.
-EMS enterprises are making innovations in R&D prototyping and improvement of yield rate for mass production.
-They also have a lot of trade secrets in production lines.
-Accordingly, whether they could continue to play effective roles in the global supply chain will need support from IP systems in their new host countries in ASEAN.
+This relocation has important implications for the IP involved in such businesses.
+EMS enterprises are making innovations in R&D prototyping and in improving the yield rate for mass production.
+These enterprises have many trade secrets in production.
+Whether they can continue to play effective roles in the global supply chain will hinge upon support from the IP systems in their new host countries in SE Asia.

-These enterprises adopt this strategy because they are facing regulatory challenges within China, so they need to find new growth opportunities overseas.
-In addition, some business models may utilize sensitive information, so they need to implement the underlying IP from entities outside China.
+Enterprises adopt this strategy because they are facing increased regulatory challenges within China, which has pushed them to find new opportunities for growth overseas.
+In addition, some businesses hold and use sensitive information which becomes complicated when this IP belongs to entities outside of China.

-Gaming, education, or clouds services are good examples.
-As we can see companies like Ali, Tencent, and many others are now headquartered in Singapore, using it as a gateway to the global market.
+Some examples of this include gaming, education, and cloud service providers.
+Companies like Ali, Tencent, and many others are now headquartered in Singapore, using the city as a gateway into the global market.

-Furthermore, this trend is expanding to more business lines that demand IP protection such as franchise models for “intangible cultural heritages.”
+This trend is expanding to more businesses that demand IP protection such as in the protection of intangible cultural heritage and traditional handicrafts.

-In the third trend, we observe that block-chain applications such as Metaverse, NFT, and Defi are gaining traction in the coming years.
-However, legal risks faced by such innovations are asymmetrical in different jurisdictions.
+Blockchain applications like the Metaverse, NFT artwork, and the Defi lending platform are currently gaining traction and will continue to do so in the coming years.
+Legal risks faced by such innovative platforms are felt unevenly in different jurisdictions.

-This provides a great opportunity for cross-border collaboration to handle IP, finance, and risk management in the exploration of new business models, such as the international platform for music securitization as shown here.
+The differing attitudes towards blockchain and cryptocurrency provide a great opportunity for cross-border collaboration to handle IP, monetization, and risk management in the exploration of new business models.

-Recent changes in China’s innovation environment have a ripple effect.
-From a perspective of the global innovation ecosystem, ASEAN’s IP environment is getting more important now because of EMS enterprises’ supply chain relocation, global IP operation by Chinese enterprises, and blockchain-derived business innovations.
+The recent changes in China’s innovation environment have spurred a long ripple effect.
+From the perspective of the global innovation ecosystem, ASEAN’s IP environment is increasingly becoming more essential.
+This is because of the supply chain relocation for many EMS enterprises, IP moving globally from China, the increase in blockchain-powered innovations, and the differing attitudes towards such innovations.